How to study vocals with ICMP's Francesca Confortini

 If you'd like to learn more about how to sing, then why not study at ICMP ?
 You can find out more about our selection of courses by contacting our Admissions Team.
 Please call them on 020 7328 0222 or email email@example.com.

-We offer a range of courses to suit a variety of life styles including six-week part-time evening classes.
+We offer a range of courses to suit a variety of life styles including our 6 week singing lessons you can either take as evening classes or an online short course.

 You can also book yourself a place on our next Open Day to find out more about life with us here at ICMP.